SurajG20/SurajG20/README.md

 </div>

-I'm <b>Suraj Goswami</b>, a Front Stack Web Developer from Bhopal, India IN
+I'm <b>Suraj Goswami</b>, a Full Stack Web Developer from Bhopal, India IN

 - Learning the art of software development
-- I am currently working on React Projects
+- I am currently working in Livinart Technologies.
-- Studying full-stack web development with the odin project
-- Looking for Frontend internship

 ## Languages and Tools